The Purple Queen's Gambit

 By 780 CE, the Byzantine Empire had been torn apart for over half a century by the iconoclastic controversy.
 Emperor Leo III had banned religious images in 730 CE, believing they promoted idolatry.
 This policy, continued by his son Constantine V and grandson Leo IV, had created deep divisions in Byzantine society.
 The iconoclasts controlled the army and much of the aristocracy, while monasteries and many common people clung to their beloved icons.

-The empire faced external threats as well.
-The powerful Abbasid Caliphate pressed against the eastern frontiers, while Bulgars raided from the north.
-The loss of Italy to the Lombards and the rise of Charlemagne's Frankish kingdom in the West had severely reduced Byzantine influence in Europe.
-The economy was strained by constant warfare and internal strife.
+External threats pressed in from every direction.
+The powerful Abbasid Caliphate pushed against the eastern frontiers, while Bulgars raided from the north.
+The loss of Italy to the Lombards and the rise of Charlemagne's Frankish kingdom in the West had severely reduced Byzantine influence in Europe, and the economy was strained by constant warfare and internal strife.

-Into this volatile situation stepped Irene, an outsider from Athens who had been chosen as Leo IV's bride for her beauty and intelligence.
-Though raised in a family that secretly venerated icons, she had carefully concealed her true religious sympathies during her husband's reign.
-Now, as regent for young Constantine VI, she saw an opportunity to reverse decades of iconoclast policy – but doing so would require all her political skill and ruthlessness.
+Into this volatile situation stepped Irene, an outsider from Athens chosen as Leo IV's bride for her beauty and intelligence.
+Though raised in a family that secretly venerated icons, she had carefully concealed her true religious sympathies throughout her husband's reign.
+Now, as regent for young Constantine VI, she saw an opportunity to reverse decades of iconoclast policy.
+Doing so would require every ounce of her political skill, and a fair measure of ruthlessness.

 The Power Play Unfolds

-The army, traditionally a stronghold of iconoclasm, posed the greatest threat.
-In 786 CE, Irene's first attempt to convene a council in Constantinople was thwarted when iconoclast soldiers disrupted the proceedings.
-Undeterred, she devised a clever strategy: announcing a campaign against the Arabs, she moved the iconoclast troops out of the capital.
-Once they were gone, she quickly disbanded them and formed new units loyal to her.
+The army posed the greatest threat.
+In 786 CE, her first attempt to convene a council in Constantinople collapsed when iconoclast soldiers disrupted the proceedings.
+Undeterred, she devised a clever solution: announcing a campaign against the Arabs, she moved the iconoclast troops out of the capital, then quickly disbanded them and formed new units loyal to her.

 The Second Council of Nicaea in 787 CE marked Irene's greatest triumph.
 With papal legates present, the council reversed the iconoclast policies and restored the veneration of images.
-But this victory came at a price – growing tension with her son Constantine VI, now a teenager eager to rule in his own right.
+But this victory came at a price.
+Tension with her son Constantine VI, now a teenager eager to rule in his own right, was growing fast.

 The relationship between mother and son deteriorated rapidly.
-In 790 CE, Constantine attempted to seize power, supported by some military units.
+In 790 CE, Constantine attempted to seize power with the support of some military units.
 Irene suppressed the revolt but was briefly forced to step aside.
-By 792 CE, she had regained her position as co-ruler, but the power struggle continued.
-In 797 CE, she made her most shocking move – ordering her own son's blinding, a traditional Byzantine method of disqualifying someone from the throne.
-The deed was carried out in the same chamber where Constantine had been born, and he died shortly afterward.
+By 792 CE she had regained her position as co-ruler, yet the power struggle ground on.
+In 797 CE she made her most shocking move, ordering her own son's blinding.
+It was a traditional Byzantine method of disqualifying someone from the throne, and the deed was carried out in the very chamber where Constantine had been born.
+He died shortly afterward.

 A Woman in a Man's World

-Irene now ruled alone – the first woman to do so in Byzantine history.
+Irene now ruled alone, the first woman to do so in Byzantine history.
 She styled herself "Basileus" (Emperor) rather than "Basilissa" (Empress), appearing on coins in male regalia.
-Her reign brought significant changes: peace with the Abbasids, reduced taxation, and patronage of monasteries and churches.
+Her reign brought significant changes: peace with the Abbasids and reduced taxation, along with generous patronage of monasteries and churches.
 She even explored a potential marriage alliance with Charlemagne that might have reunited the Roman Empire.

-However, her position remained precarious.
+Her position remained precarious, though.
 The blinding of her son had shocked many, and her policies had created powerful enemies.
 In 802 CE, a conspiracy of officials and nobles deposed her, installing the finance minister Nikephoros as emperor.
 Irene was exiled to Lesbos, where she died the following year.

 Lasting Impact

 Irene's reign left an indelible mark on Byzantine history.
 Her restoration of icon veneration ended the first phase of iconoclasm and shaped Byzantine art and spirituality for centuries to come.
-The schism she helped heal between Constantinople and Rome would last nearly three centuries before new conflicts arose.
+The schism she helped heal between Constantinople and Rome would hold for nearly three centuries before new conflicts tore it open again.

 Her rule also set important precedents for women in power, though it would be centuries before another woman ruled Byzantium in her own right.
-The violent end of her son Constantine VI marked the end of the Isaurian dynasty and demonstrated the ultimate supremacy of imperial power over family ties.
+The violent end of Constantine VI marked the close of the Isaurian dynasty and demonstrated the brutal supremacy of imperial power over family ties.

 Looking Ahead